26june/reading-notes/about.md

 ```

 ## Hello!
-My name is GJ and I'm currently a learning how to code @ Tech Educators
+My name is GJ and I'm currently a learning how to code @ Tech Educators. <br />

 Check out my projects on [GitHub](https://github.com/26june).